The Story of Jim Fusco (so far…)

 September 2014 brought the release of Jim’s ninth solo album, “The Easy Ways”.
 Going back to his original introspective lyrics, Jim recorded his first concept album since “What About Today?” nine years earlier.
 The album features both full songs and connecting “vignettes” that give the album the feeling of a complete thought.
 The end of one song is the beginning of the next song.
 Jim took it a step further with this release, as he even incorporated sections of songs in other songs later in the album.
 Jim stayed with the same mastering house for this album and got the cover painted again by master artist Ben Quesnel.
 But, the sound was expanded from the sound of “Those Around Us” because of the new guitars, amps, drum microphones, bass sound, and addition of a Hammond organ.

-Jim is a father of two, has an MBA, and works as a Supply Chain Manager for a major healthcare company.
-Jim earned his CPIM designation from APICS (Supply-Chain Management professional organization).
+Jim is a father of two, has an MBA, and works as a Supply Chain Director for a major healthcare company.
+Jim earned his CPIM designation from APICS (Supply-Chain Management professional organization) and CMRP certification from AHRMM.
 Jim is married to his high school sweetheart, Becky, and they live in Wallingford, CT.
 Even though Jim has a comfortable life as a husband and father now, he plans on making many more pushes in the music business and will stop at nothing to get his music heard!

 Did you know that Jim wrote a novel?